-- 1351 This request is used to generate a Certificate object for a public key.
-This request supports the - 1352 certification of a new public key, as well as the certification of a public key that has already been certified - 1353 (i.e., certificate update).
+This request is used to generate a Certificate object for a public key.
+This request supports the certification of a new public key, as well as the certification of a public key that has already been certified (i.e., certificate update).
 Only a single certificate SHALL be requested at a time.
-Server support for this - operation is OPTIONAL.
-If the server does not support this operation, an error SHALL be returned. - 1355 The Certificate Request object MAY be omitted, in which case the public key for which a Certificate object - is generated SHALL be specified by its Unique Identifier only.
-If the Certificate Request Type and the - 1357 Certificate Request objects are omitted from the request, then the Certificate Type SHALL be specified - 1358 using the Template-Attribute object. - 1359 The Certificate Request is passed as a Byte String, which allows multiple certificate request types for - 1360 X.509 certificates (e.g., PKCS#10, PEM, etc.) to be submitted to the server. - 1361 The generated Certificate object whose Unique Identifier is returned MAY be obtained by the client via a - 1362 Get operation in the same batch, using the ID Placeholder mechanism.
+Server support for this operation is OPTIONAL.
+If the server does not support this operation, an error SHALL be returned.

+The Certificate Request object MAY be omitted, in which case the public key for which a Certificate object is generated SHALL be specified by its Unique Identifier only.
+If the Certificate Request Type and the Certificate Request objects are omitted from the request, then the Certificate Type SHALL be specified using the Template-Attribute object.

+The Certificate Request is passed as a Byte String, which allows multiple certificate request types for X.509 certificates (e.g., PKCS#10, PEM, etc.) to be submitted to the server.

+The generated Certificate object whose Unique Identifier is returned MAY be obtained by the client via a Get operation in the same batch, using the ID Placeholder mechanism.

-- For the public key, the server SHALL create a Link attribute of Link Type Certificate pointing to the generated certificate.
-For the generated certificate, the server SHALL create a Link attribute of Link Type Public Key pointing to the Public Key. - The server SHALL copy the Unique Identifier of the generated certificate returned by this operation into the ID Placeholder variable. - If the information in the Certificate Request conflicts with the attributes specified in the Template-Attribute, then the information in the Certificate Request takes precedence.
+For the public key, the server SHALL create a Link attribute of Link Type Certificate pointing to the generated certificate.
+For the generated certificate, the server SHALL create a Link attribute of Link Type Public Key pointing to the Public Key.

+The server SHALL copy the Unique Identifier of the generated certificate returned by this operation into the ID Placeholder variable.

+If the information in the Certificate Request conflicts with the attributes specified in the Template-Attribute, then the information in the Certificate Request takes precedence.

 Request Payload Object REQUIRED Description Unique Identifier, see 3.1 No The Unique Identifier of the Public Key being certified.
 If omitted, then the ID Placeholder value is used by the server as the Unique Identifier.
 Certificate Request Type, see 9.1.3.2.22 No An Enumeration object specifying the type of certificate request.
 It is REQUIRED if the Certificate Request is present.
 Certificate Request No A Byte String object with the certificate request.
-Template-Attribute, see 2.1.8 No Specifies desired object attributes using templates and/or individual attributes.
+Template-Attribute, see 2.1.7.14 No Specifies desired object attributes using templates and/or individual attributes.
+The Template Managed Object is deprecated as of version 1.3 of this specification and MAY be removed from subsequent versions of the specification.
+Individual Attributes SHOULD be used in operations which currently support use of a Name within a Template-Attribute to reference a Template .

-1370 Table 157: Certify Request Payload
+Table 168: Certify Request Payload

 Response Payload Object REQUIRED Description Unique Identifier, see 3.1 Yes The Unique Identifier of the generated Certificate object.
-Template-Attribute, see 2.1.8 No An OPTIONAL list of object attributes with values that were not specified in the request, but have been implicitly set by the key management server.
+Template-Attribute, see 2.1.7.14 No An OPTIONAL list of object attributes with values that were not specified in the request, but have been implicitly set by the key management server.
+The Template Managed Object is deprecated as of version 1.3 of this specification and MAY be removed from subsequent versions of the specification.
+Individual Attributes SHOULD be used in operations which currently support use of a Name within a Template-Attribute to reference a Template .

-1371 Table 158: Certify Response Payload
+Table 169: Certify Response Payload